boxyhq/website/docs/retraced/apis/publisher-api.md

 }
 ```

+## Publisher API Tokens

+You can find the Publisher API token in the [Admin Portal](/docs/admin-portal/audit-logs).
+These tokens are used to authenticate the Publisher API requests.
+You can open the [projects](/docs/admin-portal/audit-logs#fresh-start) section and under [project information](/docs/admin-portal/audit-logs#project-information), you can find the Production token this token is used to authenticate the Publisher API requests.

 ## Authentication

 The Publisher API endpoints expect the token to be provided in a header of the form